 The cost for camp including a $50 registration fee before April 1 is $550.
 The cost after April 1 is $625.

 Yes.
 We use part of our funding to help families with scholarship support when needed.
 Please contact Sherrie Rogerswith your specific need.

 We enroll only 40 students per camp.
 Group dynamics, the size of the facility that we use, but most importantly, the quality of relationships we nurture within our camp community have influenced this decision.

 For a student’s perspective of a day at camp, please read the thoughts of our recent alumnus, Emily Trowbridge.

 Our camp is a one week experience—Sunday afternoon through Saturday noon.
 Our camp schedule includes many activities, but the students choose one primary Studio in which they will spend approximately 15 hours.
 With only 40 students we have chosen to offer 5 studios per camp week.
 Studios could be Drawing/Painting, Songwriting, Drama/Improvisation, Creative Writing, Dance, Animation or Photography.
 Read below for more on what studios we offer each year and how a student decides which to take.

 The rest of camp is filled with our wonderfully unique Collaborative Project experience; several visiting speakers on the integration of Art & Faith; afternoon workshops; community & personal worship; Open Mic opportunities; and a host of other fun opportunities with friends.

 Drama/Improvisation, Songwriting, and Visual Arts (Drawing/Painting) are our core studios.
-To these we add Creative Writing, Dance and additional forms of Visual Arts like Photography and Film Animation – varying through the years.
+To these we add Creative Writing, Dance and additional forms of Visual Arts like Photography, Film and Film Animation – varying through the years.
 So each year the offerings look a bit different depending on our students and our staff.